denis-vilyuzhanin/callbackj/README.md

 });
 ```

-* Or I want have different functions for error and success handling
+* Or You want to have different functions for error and success handling

 ```js